BMW 2 Series Gran Coupe Review & Prices

-BMW isn’t alone in telling these fibs, though, as the Mercedes CLA and Audi A3 Saloon are also small four-door cars with swoopy roofs.
+BMW isn’t alone in moulding coupe and four-door saloon ideas, as the Mercedes CLA and Audi A3 Saloon are also small four-door cars with swoopy roofs.
 All have hatchback equivalents that are more practical – and cheaper.

 The BMW 2 Series Gran Coupe has a distinctive large grille and LED headlights at the front, exactly like the 1 Series – so it’s only in profile and at the rear that you can tell it’s a 2 Series.
 The frameless doors and different roofline are really the biggest changes over the 1 Series here as the rest of the car is really similar.